gitter-badger/PowerPointControl/README.md

 Info
 -----------------

-This project contains only the remote control side, the Microsoft PowerPoint add-in side will be in another repository
+This project contains only the remote control side, the Microsoft PowerPoint add-In side is alocated in https://github.com/malainp/PowerPointControl-AddIn and is currently in development

 Features
 -----------------